JustinDFuller/medium-stories/drafts/SOLID-single-responsibility-principle-classes-modules-and-objects.md

 }
 ```

-This trivial example shows a `User` class that implements three sets of functionality.
+What does it do?

-The first set of functionality is for the registration process.
+The first set of functionality is for user registration.
 It validates and creates a new user.
+The second set displays a welcome message.

-In the second scenario, the class displays a welcome message.
+These functions are never used at the same time.
+Therefor, the Common-Reuse Principle states that this class may benefit from being split.

-These two sets of methods and related properties are never used at the same time.
-Therefor, the Common-Reuse Principle states that this class may benefit from becoming two classes.
+What benefits come from dividing the class?

-So, what benefits could come from splitting up a class or module?
+At the most basic level, the class should become easier to understand.
+By doing less, the class will have less code to understand as I seek to find where to make a change.

-At a basic level, the class should become easier to understand.
-By doing less, there will be less code for a developer to wade through as they seek to understand where to make a change.
+Next, the class or module becomes easier to extend.
+This will be very important when we begin to apply the next principle, the [Open-Closed Principle](https://en.wikipedia.org/wiki/Open%E2%80%93closed_principle), which states that (paraphrasing) software should be changed through addition, rather than modification.

-Next, the class or module becomes easier to use.
+To understand this, suppose this `User` has multiple types of entitlements, multiple types of welcome messages, and multiple ways to create the user.
+Worse, the multiple types are not compatible.
+Imagine that there are 3 types of users for entitlements: a regular user, a super (admin) user, and a banned user.
+There are also multiple welcome message types: a normal user, a user who has been gone a long time, and a premium user.

-For example, suppose the `User` class needs to have a data store injected for the `create()` method.
-On the other hand, the display methods do not need a store injected.
-The display methods only need a simple `User` data object.
-When the above code is only one class you must inject an unecessary dependency.
-Once it's split up there is less overhead.
+This would be very difficult to implement with polymorphism.
+You could create an additional `SuperUser` and `BannedUser` class, but what if the SuperUser is logged out a long time?
+What if a `BannedUser` is a `PremiumUser`?
+You will probably be forced to resort to an `if/else` chain to handle this logic.
+Polymorphism and extension won't be options.

-By splitting up the class, giving it less responsibility, it is now open for extension.
-The following examples shows how an extendable `EntitlementChecker` can now be implemented.
+How can this be fixed?
+Here's one idea.

 ```typescript
 interface EntitlementChecker {